 Index level settings can be set per-index.
 Settings may be:

 Changing static or dynamic index settings on a closed index could result in incorrect settings that are impossible to rectify without deleting and recreating the index.

 Below is a list of all static index settings that are not associated with any specific index module:

 - The number of primary shards that an index should have.
 Defaults to 5.
 This setting can only be set at index creation time.
 It cannot be changed on a closed index.

-- [experimental] This functionality is experimental and may be changed or removed completely in a future release.
-Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
+- [preview] This functionality is in technical preview and may be changed or removed in a future release.
+Elastic will apply best effort to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
 Whether or not shards should be checked for corruption before opening.
 When corruption is detected, it will prevent the shard from being opened.
 Accepts:

 - (default) Don’t check for corruption when opening a shard.